San Francisco housing shortage: Zoning

 Strict zoning regulations are a primary cause behind the housing shortage in San Francisco.
 Historically, zoning regulations were implemented to separate residential districts from commercial districts, to restrict housing construction in wealthy neighborhoods, and to prevent minorities from moving into white neighborhoods.
 When explicit racial discrimination was prohibited with the 1968 Fair Housing Act, white neighborhoods began instituting zoning regulations that heavily prioritized single-family housing and prohibited construction of the kinds of housing that poor minorities could afford.

 Since the 1960s, San Francisco and the surrounding Bay Area have enacted strict zoning regulations.
 Among other restrictions, San Francisco does not allow buildings over 40 feet tall in most of the city, and has passed laws making it easier for neighbors to block developments.
 Partly as a result of these codes, from 2007 to 2014, Bay Area cities have issued building permits for only half the number of needed houses, based on the area's population growth.

 A 2021 study by housing economists Joseph Gyourko and Jacob Krimmel estimated that artificially inflated land prices—referred to as a "zoning tax", or the cost for the "right to build"—brought on by tight residential zoning rules amounted to more than $400,000 per home in San Francisco.

 In 2024, zoning remains a much-discussed avenue to alleviate the housing shortage.
 Mayor Breed proposed in July 2024 rezoning for more housing in areas that currently require a high percentage of office space.
-And there were a number of state led bills to loosen zoning restrictions near public transit.
+There were also a number of state led bills to loosen zoning restrictions near public transit.